 Therefore, 10 is the first dimension for which we do not know whether there exists an action with 4 fixed points.
 We show that such an action does not exist.

 \begin{theorem} There does not exist a circle action on a 10-dimensional compact almost complex manifold with exactly 4 fixed points. \end{theorem}

 The main ingredients for the proof of Theorem \ref{main} are the Chern numbers, the Todd genus, and the ABBV localization theorem (Theorem \ref{t21}).
 We outline the proof of Theorem \ref{main}.
-For this, let the circle group act on a 10-dimensional compact almost complex manifold $M$ with 4 fixed points.
+For this, let the circle group act on a $10$-dimensional compact almost complex manifold $M$ with 4 fixed points.
+The Todd genus $\mathrm{Todd}(M)$ of $M$ satisfies $\mathrm{Todd}(M)=\int_M \frac{1}{1440} (-c_1c_4+c_1^2c_3+3c_1c_2^2-c_1^3c_2)$.
 By using the previous work of \cite{J5} and the ABBV localization theorem, we prove Lemma \ref{vanish} that the Chern numbers $\int_M c_1^3 c_2$ and $\int_M c_1^2 c_3$ vanish.
-In Lemma \ref{cases}, we show that three possible cases occur for the number $N_i$ of fixed points with $i$ negative weights.
-In each case, we use \cite[Theorem 1.2]{GS} that computes the Chern number $\int_M c_1 c_4$ in terms of $N_i$.
-The Todd genus $\mathrm{Todd}(M)$ of $M$ satisfies $\mathrm{Todd}(M)=\int_M \frac{1}{1440} (-c_1c_4+c_1^2c_3+3c_1c_2^2-c_1^3c_2)$.
-Using all of these, we determine the Chern number $\int_M c_1 c_2^2$.
-In each possible case for $N_i$, we get a rational number for $\int_M c_1 c_2^2$.
-This contradicts the fact that each Chern number is an integer.
+Then we use \cite[Theorem 1.2]{GS}, which computes the Chern number $\int_M c_1 c_4$ in terms of the number $N_i$ of fixed points with $i$ negative weights, and get a rational number for $\int_M c_1 c_2^2$.
+This contradicts the fact that each Chern number of a compact almost complex manifold is an integer.
 It follows that such a manifold $M$ does not exist.